 TGbf Editor: Please revise the first paragraph of 9.3.1.22.14.4 (SR2SR Sounding Trigger frame) of D1.2 as follows.

-The SR2SR Sounding Trigger frame contains one Transmitter User Info field and one or more Receiver User Info fields.
+The SR2SR Sounding Trigger frame contains one Transmitter User Info field, one or more Receiver User Info fields, and one User Info field with the AID12/USID12 subfield being equal to 2008.
 The format of the Transmitter User Info field is defined in Figure 9-98f (Transmitter User Info field for SR2SR Sounding Trigger frame).
+The AID12/USID12 subfield of the Transmitter User Info field is not equal to 2008.

 TGbf Editor: Please revise the third paragraph of 9.3.1.22.14.4 (SR2SR Sounding Trigger frame) of D1.2 as follows.

-The format of the Receiver User Info field is defined in Figure 9-98g (Receiver User Info field for SR2SR Sounding Trigger frame).
+The format of the Receiver User Info field is defined in Figure 9-98g (Receiver User Info field for SR2SR Sounding Trigger frame) The AID12/USID12 subfield of the Receiver User Info field is not equal to 2008.

 TGbf Editor: Please add the following text to the end of 9.3.1.22.14.4 (SR2SR Sounding Trigger frame) of D1.2.